 A Kisan Credit card (KCC) has been specially designed to provide farmers of the country financial support.
 The scheme was launched in 1998 by National Bank for Agriculture and Rural Development to tackle the comprehensive financial needs of the agricultural sector by offering term loans.
 Various commercial banks, state co-operative banks and regional rural banks are the participatory members who provide the card.
 A Kisan credit card will help the farmer secure timely credit at reasonable rates of interest in a hassle free manner.

-The farmer won’t be required to appear for the continuous screening process which is undertaken by the banks for giving term loans.
+The farmer won’t be required to appear for the continuous screening process, which the banks undertake for giving term loans.
 A farmer can take maximum advantage of a Kisan credit card.
-He will be provided with a passbook which will have his name, credit limit, photograph, validity and details of his land holding.
-The card is issued on the basis of certain factors like timely payments of the past loans and land holdings one has in his name.
+The bank will provide the farmer with a passbook that will have his name, credit limit, photograph, validity, and details of his landholding.
+It will help him keep track of his transactions.
+The card is issued on the basis of certain factors like a timely payment of the past loans and land holdings one has in his name.
 The basic idea behind the card is to ensure that farmers in the country are given adequate credit under one single window.

-Objective of a Kisan Credit Card
+Objective of a Credit Card

-Farmers in India, often depend on non- institutional and informal sources of credit so that they can buy the farm inputs.
+For a long time, small farmers have been exploited in the hands of wealthy landlords, non- institutional creditors and moneylenders in the name of loans to meet their farming expenses and buy farm inputs.
 Many of them are not even part of the domain of formal banking.
 As a result, they end up paying a lot more as interest to the money lenders.
-This creates a vicious web of debt for the farmers when they are unable to pay the huge interest to the lender.
-To tackle the same, a Kisan credit card has created so that the farmers are able to meet their cultivation needs on time.
-Farmers can use the credit to purchases inputs like pesticides, high yielding variety of seeds and fertilizers.
+This creates a vicious web of debt for the farmers, who find it hard to pay off the same to the lender.
+To tackle the same, a Kisan credit card has been created so that the farmers can meet their cultivation needs on time.
+Farmers can use the credit to purchase inputs like pesticides, high yielding variety of seeds and fertilizers.